Haselnussbomber/HaselTweaks/README.md

 > **Note**
 > In order for this tweak to work properly, please make sure "Show Experience Percentage" is disabled in Simple Tweaks.

+### Enhanced Fitting Room

+Configuration options:

+- Keep Facewear on
+  When hiding your gear with the "Display Gear" button, your facewear remains visible.

 ### Enhanced Glamour Dresser

 Configuration options: